 It supports up to four players simultaneously as you all work toward busting out at the same time.

 From moving jails, space jails, and other crazy locales to some of the wildest destinations you’ve ever heard of, The Escapists 2 offers a plethora of different ways to enjoy the game with others.

 You can play online or with local players to work together to see how fast you can escape, or you can even compete against each other to see who’d bust out first.
 It’s great practice for, say, events like this that potentially could happen to you in real life.
 Jailbreaks are important to have experience with, after all.

-If you missed out on this excellent Donkey Kong game back when it hit the Wii U, it’s a great time to try it out now.
+If you missed out on the excellent Donkey Kong Tropical Freeze back when it hit the Wii U, it’s a great time to try it out now.
 Join Donkey Kong, Diddy Kong, and the rest of the gang as you navigate a tropical set of tundras with friends or family.